sendajapan/senda-snap-backend-livewire/DESIGN_SYSTEM.md

 - Used in Admin Manual and API Documentation pages

 ### Responsive Card Layout System
-- Three-tier layout system: table below 1180px, cards at 1180px-1535px, table at 2XL+
+- Three-tier layout system: stacked cards below 2xl (1536px), table at 2xl+
-- Card-based layout optimized for intermediate screen sizes (iPad Air landscape, XL monitors)
+- Card-based layout optimized for intermediate screen sizes (tablet landscape, XL monitors)
-- Responsive grid: 1 column at 1180px, 2 columns at xl (1280px)
+- Cards displayed in responsive grid: 1 column below lg, 2 columns at lg+
 - Time badges use dark background (`bg-accent/90`) with white text
 - Applied to Users, All Tasks, and Today's Tasks modules
+- Uses standard Tailwind breakpoints: `lg` (1024px) for grid columns, `2xl` (1536px) for table switch
+- Cards have `rounded` prop: `true` for grid layouts, `false` for list layouts
+- All text elements use `whitespace-nowrap` with `truncate` for long text

 ### Preview Modal System
 - Center dialog modals for read-only item previews